 Just because you’re reducing waste, doesn’t mean you have to go without.

-As I mentioned earlier, you don’t have to completely go without if you think that you’re doing a good enough effort in other areas.
+As I mentioned earlier, you don’t have to completely go without if you think that you’re giving effort in other areas.
 My way of looking at it is that I’d rather go without if it comes in plastic packaging than if it comes in a paper bag or glass jar.
 As I know, I can always re-purpose those.

 If you’re wondering what to do with glass jars once you’ve built your own collection and don’t need more, donate them.
-There are many food co-ops that will take them as well as people that need jars and bottles for preserving etc. Think outside the box, share it in Facebook groups or even ask your friends and family if they need any.
+Many food co-ops will take them as well as people that need jars and bottles for preserving etc. Think outside the box, share it in Facebook groups or even ask your friends and family if they need any.

 These next couple of points may be obvious to some, but as a beginner, you may need a refresher.